iLavruk/Portfolio/README.md

 Paths and deployment:

 - Vite `base` is set in `vite.config.ts`.
 For GitHub Pages under `https://<user>.github.io/<repo>/`, set it to `/<repo>/`.
-- This repo is named `portfolio`, so the value should be `'/portfolio/'` to match the URL path exactly (paths on GitHub Pages are case-sensitive).
+- This repo is named `cv`, so the value should be `'/cv/'` to match the URL path exactly (paths on GitHub Pages are case-sensitive).
 Update if you rename the repo.

 ## Content Editing